JensDijkstra/Project-NAO/Design Report/DesignReport.md

 The idea is that students take a NAO home so after the live classes they can practice their pose correctly.
 This makes them progress much faster and more efficiently since the students still receive live feedback at home.

 The structure of this report is as follows.
 In the first chapter all preparations are made.
-Chapter 2 is all the research done to come up with concepts which are
+Chapter 2 is all the research done to come up with concepts which are elaborated in chapter 3.